Luc45/wp-benchmark-postmeta/README.md

 The benchmarks suggests that there's a **linear** time increase **when inserting** posts with multiple postmeta, and an **exponential** time increase **when getting** posts by their postmeta value.

-Essentially the answer seems to be: Custom table makes sense when you need to filter/find posts by multiple postmeta parameters.

 ![image](https://user-images.githubusercontent.com/9341686/172850032-f5a9199a-caeb-4f7a-aea0-77bc7b770e61.png)

 The code that results in those times is something similar to this: